-The favourites feature is there to help you to evaluate several tours when you can't decide which one you prefer, or to keep them in an account so you or anyone you travel with can look at them later.
+The wishlist feature is there to help you to evaluate several tours when you can't decide which one you prefer, or to keep them in an account so you or anyone you travel with can look at them later.

 First, you need to create an account with your email address.
 If you are going to book anything we will require this anyway, and we don't use your email address for sending our newsletters or specials until you give us permission by filling out the special contact details box on our website.

-Once you have an account, you can login and click on 'favourites' to see what is in your store.
+Once you have an account, you can login and click on 'wishlist' to see what is in your store.
 You can store as many tours as you like in your own space.
 When you hover over the first photo of the tour overview, the summary appears.
-At the top left hand corner is a heart symbol. click on this and the tour will drop into your favourites box.
+At the top left hand corner is a heart symbol. click on this and the tour will drop into your wishlist box.